Suoslex/m3u8toMP3/README.md

   raw bytes objects inside your scripts.
 - ffmpeg tends to cut the beginning and the ending of streams when converting to MP3, the script fixes this issue.
+- Can be run on Windows, macOS and Linux.

 ## Dependencies